For a great, hassle-free workout, you don't need a dedicated home gym — or even a lot of square feet.

 - Features: expert-led workouts, multi-user friendly

-The love-child of a mirror, personal trainer and a dual cable machine, Tonal is designed to hang on the wall for maximal space efficiency.
+The love-child of a Mirror smart gym, personal trainer and a dual cable machine, Tonal is designed to hang on the wall for maximal space efficiency.
 Its two arms extend out when you you exercise, and push back in when your workout session is done.

-At the heart of the machine is a touch-screen monitor that gives you access to recorded, trainer-led strength workouts.
+At the heart of this folding exercise machine is a touch-screen monitor that gives you access to recorded, trainer-led strength workouts.
 Most of them last between 25 and 45 minutes.

 And while Tonal may look different than a traditional free-weight set-up, it lets you lift plenty heavy.
 Adjust it in 1-pound increments — up to 200 pounds.